Niko Vance

-Skylor Clinton (born January 15, 1999) is an American professional wrestler signed to WWE, performing on the NXT brand under the ring name Niko Vance and is a member of The Culling stable.
+Skylor Clinton (born January 15, 1999) is an American professional wrestler signed to WWE, where he performs on the NXT brand under the ring name Niko Vance and is a member of The Culling stable.
+He also makes appearances for Reality of Wrestling (ROW), where he is a former one-time ROW Heavyweight Champion.

 Early life

 Skylor Clinton was born on January 15, 1999, in Prescott, Arizona.
 He attended Prescott High School, where he excelled in football as a running back.
 During his senior year, Clinton rushed for 1,440 yards and 21 touchdowns on 188 carries and also threw four touchdown passes.
 His outstanding performance earned him All-Division III Honorable Mention and First Team All-Division III Section IV honors.
 Notably, he became the first player from Prescott to earn an FBS scholarship.

-University of Wyoming (2015)

-Clinton joined the Wyoming Cowboys as a defensive end but did not record any playing time.